Padada

-Padada, officially the Municipality of Padada (Lungsod sa Padada; Bayan ng Padada), is a 3rd class municipality in the province of Davao del Sur, Philippines.
-According to the 2020 census, it has a population of 29,878 people.
+Padada, officially the Municipality of Padada (Lungsod sa Padada; Bayan ng Padada), is a municipality in the province of Davao del Sur, Philippines.
+According to the 2020 census, it has a population of 29,878 people, making it the least populated municipality in the province.

 Its boundaries were defined by Republic Act No. 1008, approved June 12, 1954.

-Padada is a word which refers to a tree that belongs to the mangrove family which were abundant along its entire quite shorelines and estuaries during the primeval time, but due to encroachment and indiscriminate fish farming, Padada trees became extinct.
+"Padada" refers to a tree from the mangrove family which were once abundant along its entire shoreline and estuaries but due to encroachment and indiscriminate fish farming, the Padada trees became extinct.